 "Turning to the East" is a large-scale project of diversifying foreign economic relations towards the growing economies of Asia and increasing participation in regional affairs of the APR.

-The most important part of the "turn" and the national task is to stabilize the course to raise the economic and political significance of Siberia and the Far East.
+The most important part of the "turn" and the national task is to stabilize the course towards raising the economic and political significance of Siberia and the Far East.
 The whole philosophy of relations with the most important regional partners is changing.
-China, Russia and other states of the region initiated the creation of a number of new institutions of international economic management (the Asian Bank for Infrastructure Investments, BRICS Development Bank, Silk Road Fund).
-So for the last 2 - 3 years, relations between China and Russia have acquired a fundamentally new quality.
-Their distinctive features are trustworthiness, an attentive attitude to the interests of the partner and an ever greater economic openness.
+China, Russia and other states of the region have initiated the creation of a number of new institutions of international economic management (Asian Infrastructure Investment Bank, BRICS Development Bank, Silk Road Fund).
+So over the past 2 - 3 years, relations between China and Russia have acquired a fundamentally new quality.
+Their distinctive features are trust, an attentive attitude to the interests of a partner, and an ever-increasing economic openness.

-But other regional partners are not far behind.
-Although their capabilities are significantly less than Chinese ones.
-The Republic of Korea is active.
-At the end of last year in Seoul 2-e Meeting of the "high-level dialogue" within the consortium to promote the development of Siberia and the Far East, scientific institutes and universities of Russia, Singapore, China, South Korea, Norway.
-The aim of the dialogue was to clarify the positions of key regional partners on the issues of "turning Russia to the East", current relations between Russia and Western countries, progress in measures to attract foreign investors to Siberia and the Far East.
-In general, foreign participants, especially Asian countries, confirmed their interest in activating the Russian presence in the APR, intensification of economic relations and dialogue at the expert level.
+But other regional partners are not lagging behind either.
+Although their capabilities are significantly less than in China.
+Republic of Korea is active.
+At the end of last year, Seoul hosted 2-e a meeting of "high-level dialogue" within the framework of the consortium to promote the development of Siberia and the Far East, scientific institutes and universities in Russia, Singapore, China, South Korea, Norway.
+The purpose of the dialogue was to clarify the positions of key regional partners on the "turn of Russia to the East", current relations between Russia and the West, progress in measures to attract foreign investors to Siberia and the Far East.
+In general, foreign participants, especially from Asian countries, confirmed their interest in enhancing the Russian presence in the APR, intensifying economic relations and dialogue at the expert level.

-As for the prospects for the actual development of Asian countries, now many people point out as an important factor in the future possibility of changing the demographic situation not in favor of the leading states of the Asia-Pacific region (China, Japan, South Korea), the aging of the population and its relative reduction in comparison with the projected population growth in USA.
-It also draws attention to the existence in the region of several varieties of the market capitalist model, depending on the larger (China) or smaller (medium and small states) state intervention in the economy and the direct management of large enterprises.
-This can also stimulate intra-regional differences in the pace of economic development.
+As for the prospects for the development of Asian countries, now many point to the possibility of changing the demographic situation in the future not in favor of the leading states of the Asia-Pacific region (China, Japan, South Korea), population aging and its relative decline in comparison with the projected population growth as an important factor. in the USA.
+Attention is also drawn to the existence in the region of several varieties of the market capitalist model, depending on the greater (China) or lesser (medium and small states) state intervention in the economy and the direct management of large enterprises.
+It can also stimulate intra-regional differences in the rate of economic development.

-For their part, the representatives of South Korea point to the DPRK authorities as the main obstacle to the implementation of joint transport and energy projects with China and Russia, South Korean cooperation with the Eurasian Economic Union (EAEU) and the Silk Road Economic Belt Project (SREB).
-The topic of the role of the South Korean authorities in curbing the most promising transit projects involving North Korea does not naturally come up.
-Chinese experts often draw attention to a number of problems associated with the “conjugation” of the EAEU and the SREB.
-In particular, they are increasingly pushing for greater participation in the dialogue between the partners of Russia in the EEU and the Eurasian Economic Commission (EEC), the need to create joint working bodies of China and the EEU (joint commission) and other permanent institutions.
+For their part, the representatives of South Korea point to the DPRK authorities as the main obstacle to the implementation of joint transport and energy projects with China and Russia, South Korea's cooperation with the Eurasian Economic Union (EAEU) and the Silk Road Economic Belt (SREB) project.
+The topic of the role of the South Korean authorities in restraining the most promising transit projects with the participation of North Korea is naturally not raised.
+Chinese experts, on the other hand, often draw attention to a whole range of problems related to the "conjugation" of the EAEU and the SREB.
+In particular, they are increasingly calling for increased participation in the dialogue between Russia's partners in the EAEU and the Eurasian Economic Commission (EEC), the need to create joint working bodies of China and the EAEU (joint commission) and other permanent institutions.

-At various levels, it is recognized that certain problems in the development of interaction between the EAEU and the SREB are associated with the economic crisis in Russia and problems in China.
-At the same time, Chinese experts agreed with the Russian concept of strengthening precisely the bilateral interaction between the EAEU and the SREB, as well as giving a new dimension to the SCO as, potentially, the main institution of security and development in Eurasia.
-In the meantime, for the Chinese, the SCO development plan is not obvious.
-Korean colleagues have expressed interest in joining the SCO.
-They believe that within the framework of the SCO, it will be possible to balance China’s power with other strong powers - Russia, as well as India and Iran.
+It is recognized at different levels that certain problems in the development of interaction between the EAEU and the SREB are associated with the economic crisis in Russia and problems in China.
+At the same time, Chinese experts agreed with the Russian concept of strengthening the bilateral cooperation between the EAEU and the SREB, as well as giving a new dimension to the SCO as, potentially, the main institution for security and development in Eurasia.
+In the meantime, the SCO development plan is not obvious to the Chinese.
+Korean colleagues are also showing an interest in joining the SCO.
+They believe that within the framework of the SCO it will be possible to balance the power of China with other strong powers - Russia, as well as India and Iran.

-The problems of regional financial institutions (ABIA, ADB, the Silk Road Fund, the new BRICS Development Bank) and cooperation in the energy sector are discussed separately.
-The Chinese participants stressed that all these institutions are aimed at improving the system of international economic management, but do not constitute a tough alternative to long-standing organizations (the World Bank, IMF and WTO).
-At the same time, the Chinese emphasize the need to reform the quota of votes in the IMF and the World Bank in favor of new emerging economies.
-Also, experts drew attention to the emergence of the Asian market as more independent and less susceptible to possible global shocks.
+The issues of regional financial institutions (AIIB, ADB, the Silk Road Fund, the new BRICS Development Bank) and cooperation in the energy sector are discussed separately.
+The Chinese participants emphasized that all these institutions are aimed at improving the system of international economic governance, but do not represent a tough alternative to long-standing organizations (the World Bank, IMF and WTO).
+At the same time, the Chinese emphasize the need to reform the voting quotas in the IMF and the World Bank in favor of new growing economies.
+Experts also drew attention to the emergence of the Asian market as more independent and less susceptible to possible global shocks.

-However, the United States, for its part, is in fact questioning the viability of universal institutions, primarily the WTO, and are working towards the creation of new regional associations (the Trans-Pacific Partnership), which should in effect substitute for non-complying universal organizations and impose rules on the game for other states .
-About this, American representatives are already quite openly talking on other expert sites.
+However, the United States, for its part, is actually questioning the viability of universal institutions, primarily the WTO, and is leading the way to the creation of new regional associations (the Trans-Pacific Partnership), which should actually replace failing universal organizations and impose the rules of the game on other states. ...
+American representatives are already talking about this quite openly at other expert platforms.

-The key to export will be the energy resources of Eastern Siberia and the Far East.
-In these regions, more than 13% of Russian oil reserves (about 4 billion tons) and 16,2% of natural gas (42 trillion cubic meters) are concentrated.
-(According to the Ministry of Energy, the geological study of resources in these regions on land is 8%, and on the shelf, only 6% .This is why the forecasted volume of oil and gas production in old and new fields to 2035 will be 118 million tons and 135 billion cubic meters respectively.)
+Energy resources of Eastern Siberia and the Far East will be of key importance for export.
+More than 13% of Russian oil reserves (about 4 billion tons) and 16,2% of natural gas (42 trillion cubic meters) are concentrated in these regions.
+(According to the Ministry of Energy, the geological exploration of resources in these regions on land is 8%, and on the shelf only 6%.
+In this regard, the forecasted volume of oil and gas production at old and new fields by 2035 will amount to 118 million tons, and 135 billion cubic meters, respectively.)

-However, so far, Russia is far behind the countries of the Middle East as a supplier of oil and gas to the Asian market.
-They provide 46% of Chinese oil imports, 58 - Indian, 83 - Japanese and more 80% - Korean.
-In the Chinese gas import to one country (Turkmenistan), 46% of supplies, and in Indian - 85% (Qatar).
+However, so far Russia is far behind the countries of the Middle East as a supplier of oil and gas to the Asian market.
+They provide 46% of Chinese oil imports, 58 - Indian, 83 - Japanese and more than 80% - Korean.
+In Chinese gas imports, one country (Turkmenistan) accounts for 46% of supplies, and in Indian - 85% (Qatar).
 Japan and the Republic of Korea, the world's largest gas importers, have a more diversified supply structure.

-There are also objective factors contributing to a more active entry of Russia into the energy market of the Asia-Pacific Region - the stagnation of the European economy, EU plans to diversify suppliers, and growing demand in Asia.
-Japan also demonstrates willingness to invest in projects for the extraction and distribution of the natural resources of Siberia and the Far East, if political relations allow it.
+There are also objective factors contributing to a more active entry of Russia into the energy market of the APR - stagnation of the European economy, EU plans to diversify suppliers, and growing demand in Asia.
+Japan also demonstrates its readiness to invest in projects for the extraction and distribution of natural resources in Siberia and the Far East, if political relations allow it.
 It was noted that Japan is already increasing imports of Russian coal.
 In 2014, it grew by 20% and reached 9,66 million tons.
-Japan depends on coal imports from Australia (this country accounts for 74% Japanese imports) and would like to diversify its sources of supply.
-But Russian coal supplies to China in the first months of 2015 were reduced by more than 40%.
-The reason was that since January 2015 of China banned the import of coal with ash content more than 40% and sulfur content above 3%, as well as brown coal with ash content more than 30%, sulfur content above 1,5%.
+Japan is dependent on coal imports from Australia (this country accounts for 74% of Japanese imports) and would like to diversify sources of supply.
+However, Russian coal supplies to China in the first months of 2015 decreased by more than 40%.
+The reason was that since January 2015, China has banned imports of coal with an ash content of more than 40% and a sulfur content of more than 3%, as well as brown coal with an ash content of more than 30% and a sulfur content of more than 1,5%.

-Special attention should be paid to the involvement of Asian investments in Siberia and the Far East, subject to the continued sanctions imposed on the Russian Federation by the United States and its allies.
+The issues of attracting Asian investments to Siberia and the Far East deserve special attention, provided that the sanctions pressure on the Russian Federation from the United States and its allies continues.
 How big is the threat from sanctions?

-Based on the experience of communication with representatives of regional business circles, we can safely assume that if the conditions of activity in the Far East and Siberia for small and medium-sized enterprises are noticeably improved, then the Asian business will find a way to bypass the American “radar”.
-It is also quite often that ideas are expressed that an increase in the volume of Russian investments in Siberia and the Far East will also be viewed by companies from the APR as a positive sign.
+Based on the experience of communicating with representatives of regional business circles, we can safely assume that if the conditions for activity in the Far East and Siberia for small and medium-sized enterprises are noticeably improved, then Asian business will find a way to bypass American "radars".
+Also, ideas are often expressed that an increase in the volume of Russian investments in Siberia and the Far East will also be viewed by companies from the Asia-Pacific region as a positive sign.

-At the same time, experts recognize that the policy of US sanctions against Russia cannot be considered only from a political point of view.
-They apply to all types of energy activities and should limit Russia's ability to enter regional energy markets and compete with the US there.
-If the sanctions continue, the production of gas and LNG in Russia will fall.
+At the same time, experts admit that the US sanctions policy against Russia cannot be viewed only from a political point of view.
+They apply to all energy activities and should limit Russia's ability to enter regional energy markets and compete with the United States there.
+If sanctions persist, gas and LNG production in Russia will fall.

-There are, however, other, hidden, dangers associated with delaying the sanctions regime.
-First of all, this applies to small and medium-sized businesses, which, having no opportunity to raise funds in international financial markets, are gradually turning down their activities in "sub-countries".
-With the prospect that the price of return to these markets will be higher for them than potential benefits.
-The likelihood that sanctions would lead to a situation where cross-border investment will be increasingly limited is underlined.
-This could pose a threat to attracting medium and small investors from Asian countries to the Russian Territory.
+There are, however, other hidden dangers associated with the prolongation of the sanctions regime.
+First of all, this concerns small and medium-sized businesses, which, unable to raise funds in the international financial markets, are gradually phasing out their activities in "sanctioned countries."
+With the prospect that the cost of returning to these markets will be higher for them than the potential benefits.
+The likelihood that the sanctions would lead to a situation in which cross-border investment would be increasingly restricted was emphasized.
+This may pose a threat to attracting medium and small investors from Asian countries to the Russian Advanced Development Territories.

-And, quite restrained, the development potential at the present stage of the Northern Sea Route is still being assessed in the region.
-Many believe that the "northern" transit has good long-term prospects, but so far the use of NSR is associated with major energy projects that are suspended due to the sanctions pressure on Russia.
-Although representatives of business and note the strategic interest in participating in the development of the Russian North.
+And, quite restrainedly, the region is still assessing the development potential at the present stage of the Northern Sea Route.
+Many believe that the "northern" transit has good long-term prospects, but so far the use of the NSR is associated with large energy projects that have been suspended due to sanctions pressure on Russia.
+However, business representatives note a strategic interest in participating in the development of the Russian North.

 Summing up this review, we can say that the very idea of "turning Russia to the East" has already taken root in the perception and discussions of regional experts and businessmen.
-Now it is necessary to work long and laboriously over its practical filling.
-And this can be the subject of joint concern and cooperation between Russia and its leading regional partners.
+Now it is necessary to work long and painstakingly on its practical content.
+And this can become the subject of joint concern and cooperation between Russia and its leading regional partners.